kimptoc/wowactivityfeed/readme.txt

 TODO

+- search/find my char/guild?
+- search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

+- do a "live" load of the char ?

 - track calls to website - where are they coming from (ip, referring site, browser, ...)
--- is google crawling the site? triggering items to reload... getting googlebot calls - how to ignore (robots file... guess from req params?)

 - getting times in the future, esp. from US updates... timezone? maybe times are UTC?

-- search/find my char/guild?
-- search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

 - mention copyright/trademarks, all are blizzards